Background

 More Information

-Develop New Member Unity: Have the student organization and athletic team membership work together on a community service project; plan a social or athletic event with other groups or teams, participate in intramurals, have a retreat, or attend a ROPES course.
+Engage student organization or athletic team members in community service projects, plan social or athletic events with other groups, participate in intramurals, organize a retreat, or attend a ROPES course. -

-Develop Leadership: Assign new members to student organization/team committees.
-Deliberately involved new members in campuswide committees and projects such as MSG, Residence Life, athletics, theater productions, band, etc.
+Assign new members to committees within the organization or team.
+Intentionally involve them in campuswide committees and projects such as MSG, Residence Life, athletics, theater, or band. -

 Lawsuits